Last modified: October 24, 2019

 - Allowing our Clients to use Platform Data for the following advertising-related purposes:

 - Interested Based Advertising: Using Platform Data to infer what you may be interested in and to serve ads to you based on these inferred interests.
-Our clients may use their Platform Data to create interest profiles about you but AppNexus does not create or use interest profiles about you for use by us or across our clients.
+Our clients may use their Platform Data to create interest profiles about you but AppNexus does not create or use interest profiles about you.
 Any interest profile used on our Platform is created by or for a client to be used by that client or by another client or clients (as permissioned by the client that created the interest profile).

 - Frequency Capping: Limiting the number of times you see an ad so you don’t see the same ad or type of ad too many times